McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/shortcutmenu/_index.en.md

   [[languages.pir.menu.shortcuts]]
     name = "<i class='fa-fw fas fa-bullhorn'></i> Crrredits"
-    pageRef = "more/credits/"
+    pageRef = "/more/credits"
     weight = 30

   [[languages.pir.menu.shortcuts]]
     name = "<i class='fa-fw fas fa-tags'></i> Arrr!
 Tags"
-    pageRef = "tags/"
+    pageRef = "/tags"
     weight = 40
 {{< /multiconfig >}}

-## Shortcuts to Pages Inside of your Project
+## How to Display Pages Only in the Shortcuts Menu

 If you have shortcuts to pages inside of your project and you don't want them to show up in your navigation menu, you have two choices: